The-vanishing-Italian/Qtag/README.md

 # Bits
-This is just to share a python program that quickly searches between filenames and retrieves all the filenames that contain certain specified tags.
-Links to the files are placed in a work directory that is opened with the default file manager.
-It is possible to make complex searches and to mass-change file names adding and deleting tags.
-More info in the file qtag.info.txt
+Project: a python program that quickly searches between filenames and retrieves all the filenames that contain certain specified tags (i.e. word beginnings).
+A symbol ":" before a tag means that the tag is **not** searched for; filenames containing it are excluded.
+E.g.: "qtag Ari :pdf" finds "Aristotle.txt", "ILoveArithmetics.doc" etc., but not "Aristotle.pdf".

+Several options can be added, e.g. "-w" writes symlinks to the found files to a work directory and opens the default file manager, reproducing the directory tree: only the dir.s containing found file names are generated in the work directory.
+One can thus have a quick look at the found files.

+More options are added: non-recursive search, search only for files or for directories, case sensitive search, appending symlinks to files to the work directory etc.

+More options for tag management: adding, deleting or replacing tags in the files present in the work directory.
+Another option for writing to disk all the changes one makes to the symlink filenames in the working directory.

+The point is: it's much more handy than "find".

+The Python code I have written works but it can be improved in many ways and tested.
+The project can also be extended.